and19000/riq-labmatch/README.md

 python app.py
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5001`

+**Note:** Port 5001 is used instead of 5000 to avoid conflicts with macOS AirPlay service.

 ## Routes